 — C.S.
 Lewis (The Four Loves)

-This was convicting to me.
+This quote is convicting to me.
 I want to be vulnerable so that I am more loving.
 Too often, I am fearful of being vulnerable because I do not want to experience rejection.
 I am like this with people who have knowingly or unknowingly hurt me with their words or actions in the past.
 It is a defense mechanism that wells up immediately, unfortunately.
 I do not want this to happen.
 It is just a habit that is now hard to break.

 Sometimes I am not vulnerable because I am too prideful.
 I do not want to appear needy.
 Pride and fear--the two emotions that usually go hand in hand and keep us from experiencing Jesus and others fully.
 I pray daily that these two emotions would lessen in me and be replaced by a spirit of humility and faith.